Drug prophylaxis

 Methysergide

-Methysergide is one of the effective prophylactic medications in the treatment of episodic cluster headaches.
-The effectiveness was first described by Sicuteri in 1959.
-The active ingredient is an ergot alkaloid with an antagonistic effect on the 5-HT2A, 5-HT2B and 5HT2C receptors and an agonistic effect on the 5-HT1B and 5-HT1D receptors.
-While methysergide is often used very cautiously in migraine because long-term use can be associated with the risk of possible retroperitoneal fibrosis, this problem is less important in episodic cluster headaches because of the time-limited use.
-Success can be expected in approximately 73% of patients at doses of 3-12 mg/day.
-Just like prophylactic therapy with ergotamine, the use of methysergide can also lose effectiveness with repeated active cluster periods.
-However, the study results are inconsistent.
-Retrospective analyzes showed an effect in only about 25%.
+Methysergide is among the effective prophylactic medications in the treatment of episodic cluster headache.
+Its efficacy was first described by Sicuteri in 1959.
+The active ingredient is an ergot alkaloid with antagonistic activity at the 5-HT2A, 5-HT2B, and 5-HT2C receptors, as well as agonistic activity at the 5-HT1B and 5-HT1D receptors.
+While methysergide is often used very cautiously in migraine because long-term use can be associated with the risk of potential retroperitoneal fibrosis, this issue is less significant in episodic cluster headache due to the limited duration of treatment.
+Success can be expected in approximately 73% of patients with dosages of 3–12 mg/day.
+As with prophylactic ergotamine therapy, the use of methysergide can also lose efficacy during repeated active cluster periods.
+However, study results are inconsistent.
+Retrospective analyses showed an effect in only about 25% of cases.

-– The dosage can be increased slowly until sufficient clinical success is achieved.
-You start with 3 × 1 mg methysergide per day and increase to a maximum of 3 × 4 mg per day if tolerated.
+The dosage can be gradually increased until sufficient clinical success is achieved.
+Treatment begins with 3 × 1 mg of methysergide per day and is increased to a maximum of 3 × 4 mg per day if tolerated.

-– Common side effects include nausea, vomiting, dizziness, crampi, abdominal pain and edema.
-Vasoconstrictor effects must be monitored over time.
+Common side effects include nausea, vomiting, dizziness, cramps, abdominal pain, and edema.
+Vasoconstrictive effects must be monitored.

-– Fibrotic reactions (retroperitoneal, pulmonary, pleural and cardiac) in long-term therapy are rare but can occur.
-The active ingredient is therefore suitable for episodic clusters with treatment durations of less than three months.
-For long-term administration, there should be a four-week break every six months.
-When the break begins, the dosage can be slowly reduced to avoid a sudden new onset of attacks.
+Fibrotic reactions (retroperitoneal, pulmonary, pleural, and cardiac) are rare during long-term therapy but can occur.
+Therefore, this drug is suitable for episodic cluster headaches with treatment durations of less than three months.
+During long-term use, a four-week break should be taken every six months.
+At the start of the break, the dosage can be gradually reduced to avoid a sudden recurrence of attacks.

-– Regular follow-up checks to detect visceral fibrosis and vascular complications with cardiac auscultation, echocardiography, chest X-ray, abdominal MRI, as well as laboratory and kidney checks should be carried out once a year in long-term therapy.
+– Regular follow-up examinations to detect visceral fibrosis and vascular complications, including cardiac auscultation, echocardiography, chest X-ray, abdominal MRI, as well as laboratory and kidney checks, should be performed annually during long-term therapy.

-– Contraindications include pregnancy, vascular disease, arterial hypertension, thrombophlebitis, cellulitis, gastric ulcer, liver and kidney disease.
+Contraindications include pregnancy, vascular diseases, arterial hypertension, thrombophlebitis, cellulitis, gastric ulcers, liver and kidney diseases.

-Side effects that can occur in individual cases include nausea, muscle pain, abnormal sensations, pressure in the head and foot edema.
-With uncontrolled long-term use, fibrotic complications can occur in various regions of the body.
+Side effects may include nausea, muscle pain, paresthesia, headache, and foot swelling in isolated cases.
+Uncontrolled long-term use can lead to fibrotic complications in various parts of the body.

 For this reason, prophylactic therapy with methysergide should be limited to a maximum of three months.

-Only after a minimum break of one month can renewed therapy with methysergide be initiated, if necessary.
-The timing of methysergide therapy during the active cluster phase can be similar to the timing with ergotamine.
-The effect of methysergide on cluster headaches is not clear.
-Due to the range of side effects, methysergide is a second choice drug.
+Only after a minimum one-month break can treatment with methysergide be restarted, if necessary.
+The timing of methysergide therapy during the active cluster headache phase can be similar to that used with ergotamine.
+The mechanism of action of methysergide in cluster headaches is not fully understood.
+Due to its side effect profile, methysergide is a second-line treatment.

 Corticosteroids

-The use of corticosteroids to prevent cluster headache attacks is often done and with reliable success in around 70-90% of patients, although controlled studies on this form of therapy are lacking.
-The effectiveness of cluster headache was first described by Horton in 1952 and first examined by Jammes in a double-blind study in 1975.
+The use of corticosteroids for the prophylaxis of cluster headache attacks is common and reliably successful in approximately 70–90% of patients, although controlled studies on this form of therapy are lacking.
+Its efficacy in cluster headache was first described by Horton in 1952 and first investigated in a double-blind study by Jammes in 1975.

-With regard to the pathophysiological model with an inflammatory change in the area of the cavernous sinus, there is a justified rationale for the use of corticosteroids.
-Corticosteroids are very effective and can end an active period within a few hours at appropriately high doses.
+In light of the pathophysiological model involving inflammatory changes in the cavernous sinus, there is a sound rationale for the use of corticosteroids.
+Corticosteroids are very effective and, at a sufficiently high dose, can terminate an active period within a few hours.

-For severe and frequent attacks, high-dose therapy with prednisolone over a few days can be used initially (e.g. predniolone 1000 mg IV over three days).
-This can then be followed by an oral cortisone regimen (see below).
+In cases of severe and frequent attacks, initial treatment may involve high-dose prednisolone therapy for a few days (e.g., 1000 mg IV prednisolone for three days).
+This can then be followed by an oral corticosteroid regimen (see below).

-With regard to the dosage and timing of the administration of corticosteroids in the prophylaxis of cluster headache attacks, one can usually only rely on empirical values and not on controlled studies.
-There are no reliable comparative studies with other prophylactic medications.
+Regarding the dosage and timing of corticosteroid administration for the prophylaxis of cluster headache attacks, one can generally only rely on anecdotal evidence, not on controlled studies.
+Reliable comparative studies with other prophylactic medications are not available.

-A common procedure in various centers is to initially administer 100 mg of prednisone or prednisolone in the morning.
-Further dosage is carried out according to the following scheme:
+A common approach in various centers involves an initial dose of 100 mg of prednisone or prednisolone in the morning.
+Subsequent dosing follows this schedule:

-Pantoprazole 40 mg is also administered during this period to protect the stomach.
-A significant reduction or even a complete remission of the attacks can often be observed initially after the first to fifth day.
+Pantoprazole 40 mg is administered concurrently during this period to protect the stomach.
+Often, a significant reduction or even complete remission of attacks can be observed as early as the first five days.

-– Contraindications include infections, including tuberculosis and psychoses.
+Contraindications include infections, such as tuberculosis and psychoses.

-– Serious side effects in long-term use must be taken into account, especially osteonecrosis of the femoral head.
-The dose should therefore generally be tapered off.
+– Serious side effects of long-term use must be considered, especially osteonecrosis of the femoral head.
+Therefore, a gradual dose reduction should generally be implemented.

-The threshold at which cluster headache attacks can occur again is often between 40 and 20 mg prednisone in chronic cluster headaches.
-In such cases, a maintenance dose, preferably not exceeding 7.5 mg of prednisone per day, can be administered.
+The threshold at which cluster headache attacks can recur in chronic cluster headache is often between 40 and 20 mg of prednisone.
+In such cases, a maintenance dose, ideally not exceeding 7.5 mg of prednisone per day, can be administered.
 This maintenance dose should be given in the morning to implement circadian therapy.
 An alternating maintenance dose may also be considered.
-The maintenance dose required for two days is administered every 48 hours in the morning.
-If attacks occur again at low doses, effectiveness can be achieved by additional administration of ergotamine, triptans, verapamil or lithium.
+In this case, the maintenance dose required for two days is administered every 48 hours, each morning.
+Should attacks recur at a lower dose, efficacy can be achieved by additionally administering ergotamine, triptans, verapamil, or lithium.

-If long-term corticoid therapy that has been carried out for months is discontinued, strict circadian oral therapy should be initiated with a reduction of the last dose taken by 1 mg per month.
+When discontinuing long-term corticosteroid therapy that has been carried out for months, a strictly circadian oral therapy should be initiated, reducing the last dose taken by 1 mg per month.

-In principle, prednisone should be administered after meals, primarily after breakfast.
-In general, if a satisfactory treatment result is achieved, therapy should be continued with the lowest possible maintenance dose.
-Due to long-term side effects, corticosteroids must be used for chronic cluster headaches with restriction and with careful monitoring of the course and success.
-Corticosteroids are second-line substances.
+Prednisone should generally be administered after meals, preferably after breakfast.
+If a satisfactory treatment outcome is achieved, therapy should generally be continued with the lowest possible maintenance dose.
+Due to long-term side effects, corticosteroids for chronic cluster headaches must be used with caution and under careful monitoring of treatment progress and success.
+Corticosteroids are second-line treatment options.

 Topical corticosteroids

-Another option is to use topical corticosteroids in the form of nasal sprays.
-There are no controlled studies available yet.
-However, according to our own experience, when using beclometasone dipropionate (Beconase) 4 × 1 spray per nostril, a cessation of the attacks can be observed in approx. 60% of patients.
+Another option is the use of topical corticosteroids in the form of nasal sprays.
+Controlled studies are not yet available for this.
+However, based on our own experience, using beclomethasone dipropionate (Beconase) four times a day (one spray per nostril) has been observed to bring about a cessation of attacks in approximately 60% of patients.

 Pizotifen

-The effectiveness of pizotifen in cluster headaches has been proven by several open studies.
-This results in effectiveness rates of approximately 50%.
-Pizotifen can be used as a third-line drug if there are contraindications to more effective substances or if these substances are ineffective.
+The efficacy of pizotifen in treating cluster headaches has been demonstrated in several open-label studies, showing efficacy rates of approximately 50%.
+Pizotifen can be used as a third-line treatment when contraindications to more effective medications exist or when these medications are ineffective.
 The dosage is 3 × 0.5 mg to 3 × 1 mg per day.
-Here, too, the dose is increased slowly over about a week and the dose is kept constant while it is effective.
-Side effects may include fatigue, dizziness and weight gain due to increased appetite.
+Here, too, the dose is increased slowly over approximately one week and maintained at a constant level once the medication is effective.
+Side effects may include fatigue, dizziness, and weight gain due to increased appetite.

 Valproic acid

-Older studies provide evidence that valproic acid can also be used to prevent cluster headaches.
-Conflicting results have been published.
-However, there is no evidence of any particular advantage or superiority of this form of therapy compared to the substance groups mentioned above.
-In a placebo-controlled study, no significant effectiveness of valproic acid in the prophylaxis of cluster headaches could be determined; there was a response rate of 62% in the placebo group and 50% in the verum group (El Amrani et al. 2002).
-In our experience, valproic acid has no reliable effect and can only be used in exceptional situations.
+Older studies suggest that valproic acid can also be used for cluster headache prophylaxis.
+However, conflicting results have been published.
+There is no evidence of any particular advantage or superiority of this therapy compared to the aforementioned drug classes.
+In a placebo-controlled study, no significant efficacy of valproic acid in cluster headache prophylaxis was found; the placebo group showed a response rate of 62%, while the valproic acid group had a response rate of 50% (El Amrani et al. 2002).
+In our experience, valproic acid is also ineffective and should only be used in exceptional circumstances.

-– A gradual dosage with a gradual build-up to the optimally effective dose is recommended.
+– A gradual increase in dosage with a step-by-step build-up to the optimal effective dose is recommended.

-– The initial dose is usually 5-10 mg/kg body weight, which should be increased by around 5 mg/kg every four to seven days.
+– The initial dose is usually 5–10 mg/kg body weight, which should be increased by about 5 mg/kg every four to seven days.

 – The average daily dose for adults is generally 20 mg/kg body weight.

-Effectiveness can sometimes only be observed after two to four weeks.
-For this reason, the dose should be adjusted slowly and the success of the therapy should be awaited in individual cases.
-In adults, daily doses of 1,000 to 2,000 mg are usually given in three separate doses.
-Valproic acid can be used as a third-line therapeutic agent.
+Effectiveness may not be observed for two to four weeks.
+Therefore, the dose should be adjusted slowly, and the therapeutic effect should be monitored in each individual case.
+Adults typically receive daily doses of 1,000 to 2,000 mg, divided into three doses.
+Valproic acid can be used as a third-line treatment.

 Topiramate

-Topiramate has been used in several open-label studies to prevent episodic or chronic cluster headaches.
-Dosages between 15 mg and 250 mg per day have been used.
-A moderate to pronounced improvement was achieved in approximately 49% of the treated patients.
-Improvement should occur within 1 to 4 weeks.
-57% of patients reported mild side effects, 33% reported moderate side effects and 11% reported severe or intolerable side effects, mostly at doses above 100 mg/day.
+Topiramate has been used in several open-label studies for the prevention of episodic or chronic cluster headaches.
+Dosages between 15 mg and 250 mg per day were used.
+Approximately 49% of treated patients experienced moderate to marked improvement.
+Improvement is expected to occur within 1 to 4 weeks.
+57% of patients reported mild side effects, 33% moderate side effects, and 11% severe or intolerable side effects, mostly at dosages above 100 mg/day.

-Side effects include, in particular, cognitive deficits, mood swings, fatigue, dizziness, ataxia, depressive phases, paresthesias and kidney stones.
+Side effects include, in particular, cognitive deficits, mood swings, fatigue, dizziness, ataxia, depressive phases, paresthesia, and kidney stones.

 Gabapentin

-In our own experience, valproinate, topiramate and gabapentin are not reliably effective.
-Although there are some positive case reports of these substances in the literature, the picture may be distorted due to unpublished negative reports.
-You should not make an unnecessary and frustrating investment of time with these therapy options.
+In our experience, valproic acid, topiramate, and gabapentin are not reliably effective.
+While some positive case reports for these substances can be found in the literature, the picture may be distorted by unpublished negative reports.
+One should not waste unnecessary and frustrating time on these treatment options.

 Leuprorelin

-Leuprorelin belongs to the group of gonadotropin-releasing hormone analogues.
-Physiologically, it causes a reduction in testosterone levels in the blood.
-Clinical applications of leuprorelin include the treatment of uterine fibroids, breast cancer, endometriosis, metastatic prostate cancer, prepuberty in boys and girls, and the treatment of sex offenders due to testosterone suppression.
+Leuprorelin belongs to the group of gonadotropin-releasing hormone analogs.
+Physiologically, it reduces testosterone levels in the blood.
+Clinical applications of leuprorelin include the treatment of uterine fibroids, breast cancer, endometriosis, metastatic prostate cancer, precocious puberty in boys and girls, and the treatment of sex offenders due to testosterone suppression.

-As early as 1993, the Italian working group of Nicolodi and Sicuteri reported the results of a randomized, single-blind, placebo-controlled pilot study on 60 male patients with chronic cluster headache.
-Pretreatment with lithium did not lead to sufficient improvement.
-The dose was a single 3.75 mg leuprorelin depot intramuscularly.
-As a placebo control, 30 patients received intramuscular injections with NaCl solution.
-In the authors' opinion, a double-blind study was not possible due to the reduction in libido expected in the test subjects.
-Subjects treated with placebo reported no change in pain intensity or number of attacks.
-In contrast, patients treated with 3.75 mg Leuprorelin Depot intramuscularly showed a maximum effect in the period from 20 to 30 days after the injection, with a reduction in the number of attacks from the previous 2.1 attacks to 0.37 attacks per day, and a reduction in the intensity of pain on average by 63% and a reduction in attack duration from 94 minutes per day to 0.4 minutes per day.
-12 of 30 patients who received the verum were completely pain-free after 17 days.
-Leuprorelin had no effect in only 4 of 30 patients.
+As early as 1993, the Italian research group of Nicolodi and Sicuteri reported the results of a randomized, single-blind, placebo-controlled pilot study involving 60 male patients with chronic cluster headache.
+Prior treatment with lithium had not resulted in sufficient improvement.
+The dose was a single intramuscular injection of 3.75 mg leuprorelin depot.
+For the placebo control, 30 patients received intramuscular injections of saline solution.
+Due to the anticipated reduction in libido among the subjects, the authors felt a double-blind study was not feasible.
+The subjects treated with placebo reported no change in pain intensity or the number of attacks.
+In contrast, patients treated with 3.75 mg leuprorelin depot intramuscularly showed maximum effect within 20 to 30 days after injection, with a reduction in the number of attacks from 2.1 to 0.37 per day, an average reduction in pain intensity of 63%, and a reduction in attack duration from 94 minutes per day to 0.4 minutes per day.
+Twelve of the 30 patients who received the active treatment were completely pain-free after 17 days.
+Leuprorelin showed no effect in only 4 of the 30 patients.
 The onset of action of leuprorelin occurred after an average of 10.1 days.
 The effect lasted an average of 3.25 months.
-Patients who initially experienced an effect received a second injection with a comparable effect.
+Patients who initially experienced an effect received a second injection with comparable results.

-Side effects of the subjects treated with leuprorelin were expressed in a temporary reduction in libido in 66%.
-There was no consistent association between reduced libido and clinical efficacy in cluster headache.
-No other undesirable side effects were reported in the study.
+Side effects in the subjects treated with leuprorelin manifested as a temporary reduction in libido in 66%.
+No consistent correlation was found between reduced libido and clinical efficacy in cluster headache.
+No other adverse effects were reported in the study.

 The authors presented the results of another study in 2010.
-They examined 67 patients who had previously been treated with lithium, verapamil, corticosteroids, topiramate or gabapentin without effect.
-Two male and female patients were also unsuccessfully treated with deep brain stimulation in addition to the preventative medications mentioned.
+They examined 67 patients who had previously been treated without effect with lithium, verapamil, corticosteroids, topiramate, or gabapentin.
+Two female and two male patients were also unsuccessfully treated with deep brain stimulation in addition to the aforementioned preventive medications.
 The patients were severely affected.
-During the baseline phase, the patients had an average of three to six cluster attacks per day; the subjects who previously received deep brain stimulation had seven to eleven attacks per day.
-The attack duration was 35 to 67 minutes; the patients who previously received deep brain stimulation had attack durations of 47 to 110 minutes.
-A monthly injection of 11.75 mg leuprorelin was administered as treatment.
-The patients who previously received deep brain stimulation received this dosage 5 times per month.
-The patients did not receive any other preventive medication.
+During the baseline phase, the patients experienced an average of three to six cluster attacks per day, while the subjects who had previously received deep brain stimulation showed seven to eleven attacks per day.
+The attack duration ranged from 35 to 67 minutes, while the patients who had previously received deep brain stimulation experienced attack durations of 47 to 110 minutes.
+Treatment consisted of a monthly injection of 11.75 mg leuprorelin.
+The patients who had previously received deep brain stimulation received this dose five times per month.
+The patients did not receive any other preventive medications.
 The observation period was two to three months.
-Two to three leuprorelin depot injections at a dosage of 11.75 mg were therefore administered at monthly intervals.
-There was an average 50% improvement within the first 14 days.
-In 49 of 67 patients there was complete freedom from pain.
-Four years after treatment, there were no further active periods.
-The remaining 18 patients also showed complete freedom from pain for a period of 10 to 15 months.
-The recurrence of an active period could be effectively stopped after this period with further treatment with leuprorelin.
-Leuprorelin also achieved significant improvement in severely affected patients who previously received deep brain stimulation.
-Six months after treatment, these patients had attack frequencies of zero to four attacks per day; during the baseline phase, these patients had attack frequencies of seven to eleven attacks per day.
-Due to the severity of the active periods, 5 leuprorelin injections of 11.75 mg per month were administered in these patients.
-Preventive treatment made it possible to end overuse of acute medications, particularly sumatriptan sc and tramadol.
-No serious undesirable side effects were reported and no study discontinuations occurred.
-A reduction in libido was prevented in the male test subjects by the accompanying use of 50 mg testosterone per day.
+Therefore, two to three leuprorelin depot injections at a dose of 11.75 mg were administered at monthly intervals.
+Within the first 14 days, an average improvement of 50% was observed.
+Forty-nine of 67 patients experienced complete pain relief.
+Four years after treatment, no further active episodes were observed.
+The remaining 18 patients also experienced complete pain relief for a period of 10 to 15 months.
+Any recurrence of an active episode after this period could be effectively terminated with further leuprorelin treatment.
+Significant improvement was also achieved with leuprorelin in severely affected patients who had previously undergone deep brain stimulation.
+Six months after treatment, the attack frequency was zero to four attacks per day, whereas during the baseline phase, these patients had experienced attack frequencies of seven to eleven attacks per day.
+Due to the severity of the active episodes, these patients received five leuprorelin injections of 11.75 mg per month.
+Preventive treatment successfully eliminated the overuse of acute medications, particularly sumatriptan subcutaneously and tramadol.
+No serious adverse events were reported, and no study discontinuations occurred.
+A reduction in libido was prevented in the male participants by the concomitant administration of 50 mg of testosterone per day.

-Adverse side effects of leuprorelin include hot flashes, spontaneous skin and mucosal bleeding, fatigue, and irritation at the injection site.
-Other less common side effects include nasopharyngitis, nausea, itching, night sweats, joint pain, irregular urination, breast tenderness, testicular regression, rigidity, and prolonged bleeding time.
+Undesirable side effects of leuprorelin include hot flashes, spontaneous bleeding of the skin and mucous membranes, fatigue, and injection site irritation.
+Other less common side effects include nasopharyngitis, nausea, itching, night sweats, joint pain, irregular urination, breast tenderness, testicular atrophy, rigidity, and prolonged bleeding time.

 The results of these studies are unusually promising.
-This therapeutic option should therefore be further investigated and replicated.
+This treatment option should therefore be further investigated and replicated.

 Capsaicin

-Capsaicin is a herbal analgesic derived from chili pepper.
-Capsaicin releases substance P, a neuropeptide that plays a particular role in neurogenic inflammation and sensitization of nociceptive fibers.
-The release depletes substance P. The first phase of overreactivity, which manifests itself in the form of burning, is followed by a phase of insensitivity.
-A decrease in the number of microvesicles in the sensory nerve endings can then be seen.
-The use of capsaicin in cluster headache patients resulted in a significant improvement in the course of the disease in 67% of patients in an open study.
-The capsaicin solution is given as a suspension into both nostrils.
-This initially creates a clear burning sensation in the nasal mucosa and rhinorrhea.
+Capsaicin is a plant-based analgesic derived from chili peppers.
+Capsaicin releases substance P, a neuropeptide that plays a key role in neurogenic inflammation and the sensitization of nociceptive fibers.
+This release leads to the depletion of substance P. The initial phase of hyperreactivity, manifested as a burning sensation, is followed by a phase of insensitivity.
+A decrease in microvesicles in the sensory nerve endings can then be observed.
+In an open-label study, the use of capsaicin in cluster headache patients resulted in a significant improvement in the course of the disease in 67% of patients.
+The capsaicin solution is administered as a suspension into both nostrils.
+This initially causes a pronounced burning sensation in the nasal mucosa and rhinorrhea.
 The application is carried out over a period of ten days.
-There are no comparative studies on other prophylactic therapy strategies.
-In a placebo-controlled study with intranasal Civamide (zucapsaicin), efficacy was 55.5% in the verum group and 25.9% in the placebo group.
+Comparative studies with other prophylactic treatment strategies are not available.
+In a placebo-controlled study with intranasally administered civamide (zucapsaicin), efficacy was found in 55.5% in the verum group and in 25.9% in the placebo group.

 Melatonin

-Serum levels of melatonin are reduced in patients with cluster headaches.
+In patients with cluster headaches, serum melatonin levels are reduced.
 Melatonin is involved in the regulation of circadian rhythms.
-Leone et al. (1996) conducted a double-blind pilot study on 20 patients and compared melatonin 10 mg with placebo for two weeks.
-Patients in the verum group showed a reduction in the strength and number of attacks.
+Leone et al. (1996) conducted a double-blind pilot study with 20 patients, comparing melatonin 10 mg with placebo over two weeks.
+Patients in the treatment group showed a reduction in attack severity and frequency.

-Another study suggests that the addition of melatonin 9 mg/die may improve the effectiveness of verapamil, which was not sufficiently effective as monotherapy.
+Another study suggests that the additional administration of melatonin 9 mg/day may improve the effectiveness of verapamil, which was not sufficiently effective as monotherapy.

-Common analgesics, be they opioid or non-opioid analgesics, are ineffective in the treatment of acute cluster attacks.
-Since cluster attacks can resolve spontaneously after thirty to sixty minutes, patients mistakenly assume that this resolution is achieved by the administration of an analgesic.
-The result is that ineffective medications that are prone to side effects are taken unnecessarily for years or decades.
-Carbamazepine, phenytoin, beta blockers, antidepressants, histamine antagonists, biofeedback, acupuncture, neural therapy, local anesthetics, physical therapy and psychotherapy are also without effectiveness.
+Conventional analgesics, whether opioid or non-opioid, are ineffective in treating acute cluster attacks.
+Because cluster attacks can subside spontaneously after thirty to sixty minutes, patients mistakenly believe that this relief is achieved by administering an analgesic.
+As a result, ineffective medications with significant side effects are taken unnecessarily for years or even decades.
+Carbamazepine, phenytoin, beta-blockers, antidepressants, histamine antagonists, biofeedback, acupuncture, neural therapy, local anesthetics, physical therapy, and psychotherapy are also ineffective.